First Minister says coronavirus cases may be 'leveling off' as she announces latest figures

-Covid in Scotland: Nicola Sturgeon says coronavirus cases may be 'leveling off' as she announces latest figures
+Covid Scotland: Nicola Sturgeon says coronavirus cases may be 'leveling off' as 2,802 cases announced

-2,802 covid cases recorded yesterday as Nicola Sturgeon reveals there may be a ‘leveling off’ in recent covid case numbers.
+A total of 2,802 covid cases were recorded yesterday as Nicola Sturgeon reveals there may be a ‘levelling off’ in recent case numbers.

 The 2,802 positive cases represents 8% of all the tests carried out in Scotland.